na-stewart/sanic-security/README.md

 You can also use the update() method like on regular dictionaries.

-Any environment variables defined with the SANIC_SECURITY_ prefix will be applied to the Config.
+Any environment variables defined with the SANIC_SECURITY_ prefix will be applied to the config.
 For example, setting SANIC_SECURITY_SECRET will be loaded by the application automatically and fed into the SECRET config variable.

 You can load environment variables with a different prefix via calling the `config.load_environment_variables("NEW_PREFIX_")` method.